Building your own DeepRacer

 sudo /sbin/shutdown -r now

-cd deepracer-pi
+cd deepracer-custom-car

-sudo ./install-deepracer.sh
+sudo ./install_scripts/rpi4-22.04/install-deepracer.sh

 This stage takes the longest (aside from the 3D printing) taking up to ~30 minutes.